JHU-PL-Lab/www-fpse/coding.md

 -   Windows Windows Windows.. the OCaml toolchain is unfortunately not good in straight Windows.
     -   If you are running a recent Windows install, we recommend installing [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) which once you have set up will allow you to follow the Linux Ubuntu install instructions to get `opam`.
+Note that your Ubuntu needs the C compiler and tools for the `opam` install to work; the following Linux shell command will get you those: `sudo apt install make m4 gcc unzip`.
     -   Option 2 is to set up a Linux VM on your Windows box, and then set up a Linux install of OCaml within the VM.
 There are many good tutorials on how to build a Linux VM, [here is one of them](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098).
 Once your virtual Linux box is set up, you can follow the `opam` Linux install instructions.